gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 ## Features

 - Minecraft vanilla stylized
-- Satisfying sound effects
+- Lots of satisfying sound effects.
-- Satisfying Smooth animations
-- Lightweight and Beautiful art
+- Lots of satisfying smooth animations of sprinting, reloading, holding and firing.
+- Lots of beautiful and lightweight visuals such as muzzle flash, explosion, light and much more.
-- Innovative technology
+- Innovative technology, with systems never seen before in **Bedrock**.
-- Survival-friendly
+- Survival-friendly with everything craftable.
-- Multiplayer-friendly
+- Multiplayer-friendly and satisfying armament & ballistics!
+- A unique experience with reloading bullets in cartridges for use in guns.

 ## Experimental Gameplay